 The root causes and mechanisms are still not well understood, although a lot of research is underway.

 Click to enlarge.
 Genetics partially determine (`filter’) the response of an individual to external stressors (psychosocial factors) and internal stressors (ingested food or gut bacteria).
 These, together with social support, appraisal, emotion and coping behaviours against stressors, determine the stress response affecting brain–gut interactions.

 Although the direct causes remain unclear, some forms of IBS treatment have been proven effective.

-Summary: The cause of IBS is unknown, but appears to be a complex relationship that involves genetics, gut bacteria (microbiome) and stressors.
+Summary: The cause of IBS is unknown, but appears to be a complex relationship that involves genetics, gut bacteria (microbiota) and stressors.